less than

 If your surgeon charges up to the current MBS fee, there won't be any hidden gap fee.

-What is the Access Gap Cover Scheme?
+What is the Access Gap Cover scheme?

-In short, the AGC is a way to simplify potential gap fees for private hospital treatments, and it lets everyone know exactly how much they will need to pay out of pocket -- if anything at all.
+In short, the AGC is a way to simplify potential gap fees for private hospital treatments, and it lets everyone know exactly how much they will need to pay out of pocket – if anything at all.

-This is because it helps bridge the financial gap if a surgeon, for example, charges more than the MBS fee.
+The AGC is good for patients, and it's also good for medical professionals because it helps bridge the financial gap for those practitioners who charge more than the MBS fee.

 While many funds offer the Access Gap Cover scheme, a number of funds offer their own Gap Cover arrangement.